The Gameweek 3 of Fantasy Premier League is on the horizon.

 Clean sheet odds for GW3

-Bookies assigned the highest probability of a clean sheet to Chelsea – 52 %.
-The Blues are followed by Arsenal, Manchester City, and Man United.
+Bookies assigned the highest probability of a clean sheet to Man.
+United – 50 %.
+They are followed by Nottingham, and Chelsea in our clean sheet odds table.

 So this is where we should be looking for clean sheets in the next round of FPL.

-You can see clean sheet odds for all Premier League teams here.
+You can see the expected clean sheets table and clean sheet odds for all Premier League teams here: Premier League Clean Sheet Odds.

 Find more tips, strategies and picks for Fantasy Premier League in these articles: